-Signs and Symptoms of Addison’s
+Signs and Symptoms of Addison’s Disease

 to take the

-Clinical Manifestations of Addison’s Disease
+Addison’s Disease Pathophysiology

-Hyponatremia (Serum Na+ < 135 mEq/L) is a very common and potentially serious manifestation to evaluate in patients with Addison’s.
-Patients with Addison’s experience hyponatremia as a result of increased excretion of sodium and water from the body.
+Hyponatremia (Serum Na+ < 135 mEq/L) is a very common and potentially serious manifestation to evaluate in clients with Addison’s.
+Clients with Addison’s experience hyponatremia as a result of increased excretion of sodium and water from the body.

-Pharmacology of Addison’s Disease
+Addison’s Disease Treatment

 This can trigger a serious condition called Addisonian crisis from acute adrenal insufficiency.
-Patients with this condition may present with severe hypotension which can be fatal.
-Therefore, patients on chronic steroids should be carefully advised to never suddenly discontinue their regimen.
+Clients with this condition may present with severe hypotension, which can be fatal.
+Therefore, clients on chronic steroids should be carefully advised to never suddenly discontinue their regimen.
 If steroid withdrawal is necessary, they will need to be tapered off slowly.

 During my exam, I could literally see and hear him going over different areas as I was answering my questions.